dfranx/shadered-docs/source/pluginapi.rst

 .. function:: PipelineItem_HasShaders(type, data)

-	Check if the pipeline item has it's own shaders.
+	Check if the pipeline item has its own shaders.

 	:param const_char* type: the type name of the pipeline item
 	:param void* data: the data allocated by this plugin and passed to the AddCustomPipelineItem() function
-	:return: true if the pipeline item has it's own shaders, false otherwise
+	:return: true if the pipeline item has its own shaders, false otherwise
 	:rtype: bool

 .. function:: PipelineItem_OpenInEditor(type, data)